DZakh/rescript-schema/README.md

 `union` will test the input against each of the structs in order and return the first value that validates successfully.

-> 🧠 Automatically changes parsing/serializing mode for union structs from Unsafe to Safe
+> 🧠 Automatically changes parsing mode from Unsafe to Safe

 ##### Enums

-Also, you can describe enums using `S.union` together with `S.union`.
+Also, you can describe enums using `S.union` together with `S.literalVariant`.

 ```rescript
 type outcome = Win | Draw | Loss